About the Department

 Within the broad field of engineering, there are a wide variety of disciplines that focus on different aspects of the engineering.
 At UMass Boston, we offer degrees in two engineering specialties:

-- Extremely broad, and most relevant to almost everything in our daily life, electrical engineering ranges from fancy toys to highly sophisticated electronics like computers, audio and video components.
-A BS degree in Electrical Engineering prepares students for work in such diverse fields as telecommunications, microelectronics, power electronics and RF electronics, working for such companies as Raytheon, BAE Systems, Draper Laboratories and a host of small to medium size local and national startup companies.
+- Extremely broad, and most relevant to almost everything in our daily life, electrical engineering ranges from fancy toys to highly sophisticated electronics like computers, audio, and video components.
+A BS degree in electrical engineering prepares students for work in such diverse fields as telecommunications, microelectronics, power electronics, and RF electronics, working for such companies as Raytheon, BAE Systems, Draper Laboratories, and a host of small to medium-sized local and national startup companies.

 - Computer Engineering